The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 The Board appoints and removes the Company Secretary.
 All Directors shall have direct access to the Company Secretary.

-The Company Secretary shall be accountable to the Managing Director, and to the Board through the Chairman, on all corporate governance matters.
+The Company Secretary shall be accountable to the Managing Director, and to the Board through the Chair, on all corporate governance matters.

 The Company Secretary shall be responsible for communication with the Australian Securities Exchange about listing rule matters.
 The Company Secretary is responsible for the day-to-day operations of the Company Secretary's office including lodgements with relevant securities exchanges and other regulators, the administration of Board and Board Committee meetings (including preparation of meeting minutes), the management of dividend payments and associated share plans, the administration of CSR and oversight of the relationship with CSR's Share Registrar.